-The Division of Funding and Disbursement Services is responsible for many funding aspects of ESSA.
-Division staff calculate the annual projected and final Title I Part A, Title IIA and Title IV allocations for each local education agency (LEA), review and approve Title I excess carryover waivers, collect expenditure reports and process payments.
+The Department of Funding and Disbursement Services is responsible for many funding aspects of ESSA.
+Department staff calculate the annual projected and final Title I Part A, Title IIA and Title IV allocations for each local education agency (LEA), review and approve Title I excess carryover waivers, collect expenditure reports and process payments.

 ESSA Title I Part A is the largest federal grant program administered by the Illinois State Board of Education.
 The funds are allocated to LEAs and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.
 Title I allocations consist of four funding streams: Basic Grants, Concentration Grants, Targeted Grants and Education Finance Incentive Grants (EFIG)